rafalh/rust-fatfs/README.md

 Introduction
 ------------

-FAT Filesystem library implemented in Rust.
-Supports FAT12, FAT16 and FAT32.
+FAT filesystem library implemented in Rust.

+Supports filesystem versions: FAT12, FAT16, FAT32.
+Library is read-only at this point but write support is planned.
+LFN (Long File Name) is not supported yet.

 License
 -------